jeffhuang4704/vulasset/DesignDoc.md

 The primary objective is to enhance the performance of the Vulnerability Page, issues we want to address are:
 - slow page load time
 - out-of-memory errors in browsers

-Originally, the plan involved integrating memory reduction measures in both the Consul and Controller processes.
-However, after thorough exploration, we have not identified an optimal solution considering the deployment model and data synchronization.

-Consequently, this aspect will be excluded from the current release and is planned to be deferred to the subsequent version.
-This minimizes the system's scope and potential impacts.

 ## Section 2: Design